 The use of mate tea quickly spread beyond the Guaraní and Tupí communities, gaining popularity as knowledge about the plant spread across different South American cultures and societies.

-Over time, mate tea has become a central part of social and cultural life in many parts of South America, transcending geographic and cultural boundaries to become a symbol of unity and community .
+Over time, mate tea has become a central element of social and cultural life in many parts of South America, transcending geographical and cultural boundaries to become a symbol of unity and community .

 Yerba mate production has grown and diversified considerably since its origins.